A Generalized Algorithmic Framework for Detecting Faraday Rotation Measure Flares in Repeating Fast Radio Bursts: Methods

 Once a flare is triggered, the precise temporal boundaries of the ``Flare Phase'' are determined using a physical width-scaling criterion.
 Instead of simply selecting discrete data points, the algorithm calculates the exact time at which the score curve crosses a dynamic boundary defined by the peak intensity.
-To achieve sub-cadence temporal precision, the precise Modified Julian Dates (MJDs) where the score curve crosses the dynamic boundary $\eta S_{\rm peak}$ are calculated via linear interpolation.
-A point within the triggered group is finalized as part of the flare only if its score satisfies:
+To achieve sub-cadence temporal precision, the precise MJDs where the score curve crosses the dynamic boundary $\eta S_{\rm peak}$ are calculated via linear interpolation.
+The continuous ``Flare Phase'' is then defined as the temporal interval $[t_{\rm start}, t_{\rm end}]$ satisfying:

 where $S_{\rm peak}$ is the maximum significance score within that segment and $\eta$ is the width ratio.
 In our latest implementation, we adopt $\eta = 0.1$, which corresponds to the Full Width at Tenth Maximum (FWTM) criterion.
 This approach provides a standardized, physically motivated definition of flare duration that is robust against sparse or non-uniform sampling.